mmcdmn/mmcd_metrics/apps/air_sites_simple/NOTES.md

 2. **Map** - Interactive map showing air sites with color-coded status markers based on recent inspections and treatments
 3. **Historical Analysis** - Multi-year inspection summary with red bug detection ratios and treatment metrics

+## Needs major refactoring of app.R
+ - app.R has about 1,700 lines of code. all this needs to be moved to UI_helper.
+This is left as tech debt for now

 ## Data Sources

 ### Core Database Tables and Columns